 For the Discuss and Decide phases, the score is calculated based on the number of unique (each person is counted only once) participants who added a comment or voted on a preferred course of action.

 In the Deliver phase, the score is determined by the number of unique participants who enter at least one action step.
 If a person completes an action step and his/her Achieve Rate score is at least 66%, then an additional point is given.
-The combined score is then doubled.

 The Achieve Rate is a measure of completing the action steps that are given a higher weight or greater priority.
 Using this statistic helps everyone understand the extent to which each person stays focused on the most important parts of the work.